dario-marvin/MachineLearningDigits/README.md

 ## Further experiments
 ### Curse of dimensionality
 In the previous section we used 3290 images to train the predictors, but what would have happened if we had had a much smaller set to train with?
-What is a "good" Train Set size?
-To answer these questions, we train the classifier with gradually larger amount of images and report the scores each time.
+What is a "good" Training Set size?
+To answer these questions, we feed the classifier a gradually larger amount of images and report the scores each time.
 To be consistent, we test the predictors always on the same Test Set, the last 1000 observations in the sequence.
 We remind that as a general rule of thumb, the "curse of dimensionality" says the minimum number of observations should be the 5 times the dimensionality of the images, in our case 210 observations, so we also plot a black vertical line corresponding to that value.

 <p align="center">
   <img size=500 src="https://github.com/dario-marvin/MachineLearningDigits/blob/master/experiment.png">
 </p>

-We can see from the graph that the predictors indeed start the regolarize somewhere around the indicated threshold of 210 observations, however they keep improving until around a Train Set containing at least 500 observations, after which the score is basically constant.
+We can see from the graph that the predictors indeed start the regolarize somewhere around the indicated threshold of 210 observations, however they keep improving until around a Training Set containing at least 500 observations, after which the score is basically constant.

 ## Conclusion and future works
 We showed it is possible to retrieve the correct values of some badly scanned digits with a high precision of 99.7%.
 The classifier that seems to work best for this problem is the k-nearest neighbors algorithm.